Cairns Champion of the Underdog

 lemonade tree care

-Lemonade tree care will produce a citrus fruit that is a hybrid between a mandarin, an orange and a lemon.
-Proper care ensures a healthy crop of this unique citrus fruit.
+Lemonade tree care will see your tree produce a tasty citrus fruit that is a hybrid between a mandarin, an orange and a lemon.
+Proper care ensures a continuing crop of this unique citrus fruit.

 The origins of the lemonade fruit tree are obscure.
 However it is now grafted onto compatible rootstock to produces a lemon like fruit that are edible and taste like lemonade.
 Consequently, these fruit trees are now widely grown in Australia and New Zealand.